cgoliver/cgoliver.github.io/_posts/2017-09-18-python-notes.md

 What this is saying is, take the value of what is in the round brackets, do some operations to it and return it.

-The `return` keyword is what spits out the output of the function.
+The `return` keyword is what spits out the output of the function (an object).
 You can choose whatever you want for the `return`.
 Obviously whatever makes most sense is preferable.
 Now we can use our `square()` function to square any number and we only had to write the code to do it once.

 ```python
 >>> x = 5